 An infographic is defined by Google as a visual image, such as a chart or diagram, used to represent information or data.
 Sharing and reading data can only be so interesting, but infographics offer a way to provide numbers and statistical information in a fun, visually appealing format.
-Infographics have become especially popular on social media and blogs in recent years, specifically 2013.
+Infographics are especially popular on social media and blogs.

 Why People Like Infographics

 We are visual people in a fast-paced world, making infographics the perfect way to consume large amounts of information quickly and efficiently.
 Since numbers can be mind-numbingly boring, infographics find a way to share statistics in a fun way that is easy to scan and digest in no time at all.

 5 Quick Tips for Creating an Infographic

 Don’t just make an infographic for the purpose of making one.
 Be sure that you have useful, interesting data to provide to your specific audience.
 Gather reliable statistics and facts that somehow relate to one another.

 When laying out your infographic, employ a variety of information, from percentages and ratios to word clouds and bar graphs.
 This will keep your infographic interesting and show that it is more than just a series of Excel graphs.

 Your infographic should tell a story.
 As mentioned in Tip #1, the stats and facts should relate to one another in some interesting way.
 If your data is random and it is difficult to determine the connection, your infographic has no purpose other than being a dumping ground for random statistics.
 Know what your story is before you begin.

 The data you are using is most likely not your own.
 Thus, it is vital that you cite your sources and give credit where credit is due.
 This will let your viewers know that both you and your infographic can be trusted, as well as providing them with a source to gather more information on a specific topic if they would like.